Europe's first Vega rocket blasts off successfully

 In Guiana, Vega's launchpad is on the site of the Ariane 1 rocket put into service in 1979.
 Using an already cut and concreted area of jungle saved between 50 and 100 million euros.

-Vega stands 30 metres (98 feet) tall and consists of three solid propellant stages and a Ukrainian-built restartable liquid propellant upper stage.
+Vega stands 30 meters (98 feet) tall and consists of three solid propellant stages and a Ukrainian-built restartable liquid propellant upper stage.

 The ESA is expected to ask member states for permission to upgrade Vega and replace the liquid stage with a new version built in Germany.